philipbrowne/Voter-Info/README.md

 ## Local Deployment

+###### Requirements:

-**Requirements: Python, Pip, PostgreSQL**
+Python, Pip, PostgreSQL

+###### API Keys and Email:

-**API Keys and Email:** Retrieve free API keys for Lob, EasyPost, Google Civic Information, and Mapquest; substitute them in the variables I have listed in app.py.
+Retrieve free API keys for Lob, EasyPost, Google Civic Information, and Mapquest; substitute them in the variables I have listed in app.py.
 For email functionality, substitute with a gmail account of your own choosing with the MAIL_USERNAME and MAIL_PASSWORD variables in my app file.
 For the SECRET_KEY variable in Flask, you can use your own variable locally.

-**To deploy locally using Python 3.711, pip, and Flask - Initialize PostgreSQL in your operating system and run the following commands in your terminal:**
+###### To deploy locally using Python 3.711, pip, and Flask:

+Initialize PostgreSQL in your operating system and run the following commands in your terminal:

-**Clone Repository and Enter Directory of Repo**
+###### Clone Repository and Enter Directory of Repo

 `git clone https://github.com/philipbrowne/us-voter-info`

 `cd us-voter-info`

-**Create and Activate Python Virtual Environment**
+###### Create and Activate Python Virtual Environment

 `python3.7 -m venv venv`